SJOGREN'S IS COMMON

 ~ Patient with debilitating Sjogren’s lung disease

-7. Patients misdiagnosed as having another connective tissue disease (CTD)
+7. Patients misdiagnosed as having another connective tissue disease.

-Common misdiagnoses include RA and SLE (23).
-This often happens with patients who have inflammatory arthritis or organ system involvement, simply due to the lack of understanding that these may also occur in Sjogren’s.
+Sjogren’s alone is sometimes mistaken for another disease, frequently RA or SLE (23).
+This occurs more often in patients with inflammatory arthritis or organ system involvement, simply because of a lack of awareness that these features may also occur in Sjogren’s.

-9. Patients with classic Sjogren’s features (a surprisingly large group of undiagnosed patients)
+9. Patients with classic Sjogren’s features (the largest group)